Higher order stroboscopic averaged functions: a general relationship with Melnikov functions: Introduction

 The functions $\bg_i$ and $\bu_i$ can be algorithmically computed by solving homological equations.
 Section 3.2 of \cite{SVM} is devoted to discuss how is the best way to work with such near-identity transformations based on Lie theory (see also \cite{ellison,perko}).
 One can see that, in general, $\bg_1$ is the average of $F_1(t,\cdot),$ that is,

 It is worth mentioning that the so-called {\it stroboscopic condition} $U(\xi,0,\e)=\xi$ does not have to be assumed in order to get \eqref{fullaveq}.
-However, in the case that it is not assumed, the functions $\bg_i,$ for $i\geq2,$ are not uniquely determined.
+However, in that case, the functions $\bg_i,$ for $i\geq2,$ are not uniquely determined.
 For the stroboscopic averaging, the uniqueness of each $\bg_i$ is guaranteed and so it is natural to call it by {\it averaged function of order $i$} (or {\it $i$th-order averaged function}) of the differential equation \eqref{eq:e1}.
-Here, we may also refer these functions by {\it stroboscopic averaged functions}.
+Here, these functions are referred by {\it stroboscopic averaged functions} to indicate that the stroboscopic condition is being assumed.

+The averaging method has been employed in the investigation of invariant manifolds of differential equations (see, for instance, \cite{hale61}).
+In particular, it has been extensively used to study periodic solutions of differential equations.
+One can find results, in the classical research literature, that relate simple zeros of the first-order averaged function $\bg_1$ with isolated $T$-periodic solutions of \eqref{eq:e1} (see, for instance, \cite{Hale,SVM,Ver06}).